TA2LSM/electron-tutorial/ReadMe.md

 If you want to learn more about Electron.js, check the [Quick Start Guide](https://www.electronjs.org/docs/latest/tutorial/quick-start).

 ## Issues
-- Serial port communication: OS port binding needed!
+- Serial port communication: OS port binding needed.
+Problems to open some ports.

 ## Features will be added
 - Graphics interface (data visualization)